Religious exclusivism: Christianity

 Some Christians have argued that religious pluralism is an invalid or self-contradictory concept.
 Maximal forms of religious pluralism claim that all religions are equally true, or that one religion can be true for some and another for others.
 Most Christians hold this idea to be logically impossible from the Principle of contradiction.
-The two largest Christian branches, the Catholic Church and the Eastern Orthodox Church, both claim to be the "one true church" and that "outside the true Church there is no salvation"; Protestantism however, which has many different denominations, has no consistent doctrine in this regard, and has a variety of different positions regarding religious pluralism.
+The two largest Christian branches, the Catholic Church and the Eastern Orthodox Church, both claim to be the "one true church" and that "outside the true Church there is no salvation"; Protestantism, however, which has many different denominations, has no consistent doctrine in this regard, and has a variety of different positions regarding religious pluralism.

 A number of Christian denominations assert that they alone represent the one true church – the church to which Jesus gave his authority in the Great Commission.
 The Catholic Church, the Eastern Orthodox Church, the Oriental Orthodox communion and the Assyrian Church of the East each understands itself as the one and only original church.
 The claim to the title of the "one true church" relates to the first of the Four Marks of the Church mentioned in the Nicene Creed: "one, holy, catholic, and apostolic church".
 The concept of schism somewhat moderates the competing claims between some churches – one can potentially repair schism.
 For example, the Catholic and Eastern Orthodox Churches each regard the other as schismatic rather than heretical.

-Similarly, a number of groups, such as the Church of Jesus Christ of Latter-day Saints (LDS Church), view apostolic succession as an essential element in constituting the one true church, arguing that it has inherited the spiritual, ecclesiastical and sacramental authority and responsibility that Jesus Christ gave to the Apostles.
-Other groups, such as Iglesia ni Cristo, believe in a last-messenger doctrine, where no such succession takes place.
-A few believe they have restored the original church, in belief or in practice.
-The Seventh-day Adventist Church is regarded to be the one true church in the sense of being a faithful remnant.